 \section{Abstract}

-With the increasing popularity of large language models, concerns over content authenticity have led to the development of myriad watermarking schemes.
-These schemes can be used to detect a machine-generated text via an appropriate key, while being imperceptible to readers with no such keys.
-The corresponding detection mechanisms usually take the form of statistical hypothesis testing for the existence of watermarks, spurring extensive research in this direction.
-However, the finer-grained problem of identifying which segments of a mixed-source text are actually watermarked, is much less explored; the existing approaches either lack scalability or theoretical guarantees robust to paraphrase and post-editing.
-In this work, we introduce a unique perspective to such watermark segmentation problems through the lens of \textit{epidemic change-points}.
-By highlighting the similarities as well as differences of these two problems, we motivate and propose \texttt{WISER}: a novel, computationally efficient, watermark segmentation algorithm.
-We theoretically validate our algorithm by deriving finite sample error-bounds, and establishing its consistency in detecting multiple watermarked segments in a single text.
+With the growing use of large language models, concerns over content authenticity have spurred a variety of watermarking schemes.
+These schemes use secret keys to detect machine-generated text while remaining imperceptible to readers.
+Detection typically reduces to statistical hypothesis testing for the presence of watermarks, a topic that is now well studied.
+In contrast, the finer-grained task of localizing which segments of a text are watermarked is much less explored; existing approaches often lack scalability or guarantees robust to paraphrasing and post-editing.
+We bring a new perspective to this segmentation problem through the lens of \textit{epidemic change-points} and, by exploiting this connection, propose \texttt{WISER}, a novel and computationally efficient watermark segmentation algorithm.
+We establish finite-sample error bounds and consistency for detecting multiple watermarked segments in a single text.
 Complementing these theoretical results, our extensive numerical experiments show that \texttt{WISER} outperforms state-of-the-art baseline methods, both in terms of computational speed as well as accuracy, on various benchmark datasets embedded with diverse watermarking schemes.
-Our theoretical and empirical findings establish \texttt{WISER} as an effective tool for watermark localization in most settings.
-It also shows how insights from a classical statistical problem can lead to a theoretically valid and computationally efficient solution of a modern and pertinent problem.
+Together, these theoretical and empirical results position \texttt{WISER} as an effective tool for watermark localization and illustrate how classical statistical ideas can yield theoretically valid and computationally efficient solutions to a modern problem of immediate importance.